systeminsights/simple-super-table/README.md

 - Take a function for primary key generation.
 - Spans are bad.
 Give the entire data, let the table decide what to do.
 - Rows are rows and columns are columns, no cells involved.
-Its easier to identify a data point with rowdata[columnId].
+Its easier to identify a data point with rowdata[colKey].
 Use maps (objects) instead of arrays and indexes wherever possible.
 - Request for external stylesheet, assign base classes.
 - *Always* write tests first.
 Make the tests as much e2e as possible.